Christian Siriano Has Diversity All Figured Out

 In Schliftman’s experience, it’s more common for contemporary designers to take risks — the “risk” in this case being diversity — than luxury brands. “[Designers] want to show their clothes on the same type of girl, but they’ll never go away from what they know.
 And that’s fine if that’s what they want to do.
 But at least with Christian, he’s incorporating girls of all sizes because that’s real.”
 It’s helpful to bear in mind that Siriano doesn’t have to do any of this.
 In fact, the common misconception that there isn’t enough plus-size demand has never been an issue.

 “That actually was kind of the reason I started casting this way,” he says confidently.
 “It was important that our customers saw themselves in the clothes.
 We have such a diverse group of women who shop with us.
 Before they’d even seen something or tried something on, they would already decide that it wouldn’t work for their size.”
 But that’s exactly why he decided to test the paradigm.
-“Not only do we want to sell to all of these beautiful women, but even if I’m showing girls on the runway that are curvy — maybe a size 12 or 14 (U.K. size 14 or 16) — we might be then getting more of a size 8 or 10 woman (U.K. size 10 or 12) because she can envision herself in [our clothes].
+“Not only do we want to sell to all of these beautiful women, but even if I’m showing girls on the runway that are curvy — maybe a size 12 or 14 — we might be then getting more of a size 8 or 10 woman because she can envision herself in [our clothes].
 It’s changed the whole business for us.
-Some of my top customers who are spending hundreds of thousands of dollars a year on clothes are all over a size 12 (14).”
+Some of my top customers who are spending hundreds of thousands of dollars a year on clothes are all over a size 12.”

 Advertisement